Lorti/manu.ninja/src/pages/2018-08-03-introducing-japanese-phrasebook/index.md

 Why did I build yet another phrasebook app?

-I have visited Japan in the spring with my girlfriend.
+I have visited Japan in spring with my girlfriend.
 We traveled for three weeks from March to April, enjoying the full cherry blossom bloom.
-I had learned a fair amount of basic Japanese before our trip, to get around, like reading Katakana and Hiragana, and a few dozen basic Kanji.
-Still I wanted to have a phrasebook for the vocabulary I tend to forget.
+I had learned a fair amount of basic Japanese before our trip, like reading Hiragana and Katakana, and a few dozen Kanji.
+Still I wanted to have a phrasebook for the vocabulary I frequently forget.

-Printed phrasebooks are fun to read before my trips but I never actually used them when I am abroad.
-My phone is quicker to access, as it is in my pocket, so I tested a few phrasebook apps before going to Japan.
-None of them convinced me, mostly because I never found the phrases I looked for.
-In the end I used the phrasebook at [Wikitravel](https://wikitravel.org/en/Japanese_phrasebook) because, to me, it had the best content.
+Printed phrasebooks are fun to read before my trips but I never use them when I am abroad.
+My phone is immediately ready, as it is in my pocket, so I tested a few phrasebook apps before going to Japan.
+None of them convinced me, as I rarely found the phrases I was looking for.
+In the end I used the phrasebook at [Wikitravel](https://wikitravel.org/en/Japanese_phrasebook) because it had the best content.

-The problem with Wikitravel is, that it is a single page.
-Without a table of contents and the possibility to mark my favorite phrases it is hard to find anything when you are in a hurry.
-The browser is not helping when it forgets your scroll position or wants to refresh the page, as you have been offline for a long enough period of time.
+Their are a few problems with Wikitravel, though.
+Everything is on a single page and there's no table of contents, making it hard to find what you are looking for when you are in a hurry.
+The browser isn't helping when it forgets your scroll position or wants to refresh the page because you have been offline for a long enough period of time.

-Basically what I was wishing for, was an easy to use app with Wikitravel's content.
-When we returned to Tokyo after two weeks of going around by train, I knew that I wanted to build that app.
+What I was wishing for was an easy-to-use app with Wikitravel's content.
+When we returned to Tokyo after two weeks of traveling Japan by train, I knew I wanted to build that app.

 ## Design Considerations

 There are a few core features I knew my phrasebook app needed to have:

-* __Web Application__: I personally can't think of a reason why the phrasebook should be an Android/iPhone app, other than marketing possibilities in the App Store/Play Store.
-Following the Progressive Web App guidelines the phrasebook can feel like a native app, have the same user experience and can still be added to the home screen without the hassle of an app store.
+* __Web Application__: I can't think of a reason why the phrasebook should be an iPhone/Android app, other than marketing opportunities in the App Store/Play Store.
+Following the [Progressive Web App](https://developers.google.com/web/progressive-web-apps/) guidelines the phrasebook app can feel like a native app and have the same user experience, and you can still add it to the home screen--without the hassle of an app store.

-* __Offline Support__: I want the app to be fully connectivity-independent, meaning it works offline or on low-quality networks.
-Even with a Pocket WiFi you will have periods with no internet connection, and that often broke the Wikitravel experience for me.
+* __Offline Support__: I want the app to be connectivity-independent, which means it works on low-quality networks and when there's no connection at all.
+Even with a Pocket WiFi you are going have periods with no internet access in Japan, and that often broke the Wikitravel experience for me.

-* __Easy Access__: The phrasebook is 100% free and open source, so anyone can benefit from it.
-Thanks to the Web App Manifest search engines can discover the phrasebook as an app.
-The URL [https://www.japanese-phrasebook.com](https://www.japanese-phrasebook.com) is easy to remember and can be shared with anyone--no friction, no installation necessary.
+* __Easy Access__: The phrasebook is 100% free and open-source, so anyone can enjoy it.
+Thanks to the [Web App Manifest](https://www.w3.org/TR/appmanifest/) search engines can discover the phrasebook as an application.
+The URL [https://www.japanese-phrasebook.com](https://www.japanese-phrasebook.com) is easy to remember and share with anyone--no accounts, no friction, no installation.

-* __Extensibility__: I want the phrasebook to be easy to extend.
+* __Extensibility__: I want the app to be easy to extend.
 This is why all of the data is fetched as a large JSON object.
 It allows me to build an editor in the future, where users can add and edit their own phrases and sets.
-The JSON object could then be exported and shared with friends, who import the custom additions to their phrasebook.<br>Also the code can be forked and with a few simple changes used for another language.
+The JSON object could then be exported and shared with friends, who then import the custom additions to their phrasebook.<br>Also the code can be forked and adapted for any language with just a few changes.
+This could allow for several languages to be used at once, when visiting different countries in one trip, eliminating the need for multiple apps to be installed.

-* __Personalization__: The user should be able to mark phrases as her favorite, and filter each set to only see the favorites.
+* __Personalization__: I want to be able to mark phrases as my favorites.
+When I view phrases regarding a certain topic I want to be able to activate a filter and only see my favorites.
 This allows for quicker access to what is important.
-The editor to add your own phrases and sets is also a form of personalization, as well as the [community features](#future-plans) I mention at the end of this blog post.
+The editor to add your own phrases and sets, and the [community features](#future-plans) I mention at the end of this blog post, are also forms of personalization.

 ## Implementation Details